Definition of Multiple Disabilities

 Ohio's Academic Content Standards Extended (OACS-E)

 The Ohio Academic Content Standards – Extended (OACS-E) also are commonly known as "the extended standards."
 These standards help to ensure that students with significant cognitive disabilities are provided with multiple ways to learn and demonstrate knowledge.
-At the same time, the extended standards are designed to maintain the rigor and high expectations of the Common Core and Ohio Academic Content Standards.
+At the same time, the extended standards are designed to maintain the rigor and high expectations of Ohio’s Learning Standards.